Questions from the Information Session recorded 6 September 2024 >> watch here.

 • have completed and provided all requested information.

-• be able to enter into a scholarship agreement for the period for 2024, by no later than 6 December 2023.
+• be able to enter into a scholarship agreement for the period for 2025, by no later than 25 October 2024.

 For more information on eligibility see the full Terms and Conditions here.

-One aim of these scholarships is to provide seed funding, tailored mentoring and support to business founders at the very start of their business journey, as a majority seed funding and support across the startup ecosystem tends to be aimed at more established and growing / scalable startups.
+One aim of these scholarships is to provide seed funding, tailored mentoring and support to business founders at the start of their business journey, as a majority seed funding and support across the startup ecosystem tends to be aimed at more established and growing / scalable startups.

 The scholarships are designed to support businesses at idea stage or just starting out with their Minimum Viable Product (MVP) that are pre or low-revenue.

-Scholars will work with StartSpace staff to create goals and milestones at the beginning of their scholarship from January 2024.
+Scholars will work with StartSpace staff to create goals and milestones at the beginning of their scholarship from January 2025.
 Continued funding and participation in the program will be conditional upon being able to demonstrate meeting the goals, milestones and other reporting requirements outlined in the Terms and Conditions.

 The full details of the judging criteria are included in the Terms & Conditions – please make sure you read those before you apply.